In This Article

 Like with foundation, choosing a concealer shade takes a bit more know-how than intuitively picking the variation that you think best mimics your skin tone is not the smartest approach for finding a concealer.
 In fact, finding your perfect concealer match is arguably more difficult than finding the equivalent in a foundation.
 And with so many different concealer variations, it can be difficult to determine whether you need a color-correcting formula, a brightening shade, or one to cover-up.

 For Dark Circles

-For starters, the same shade of concealer can't be used to serve several different skin purposes.
 "People often make the mistake of using the same concealer that they might cover a pimple with to cover their dark circles, and this doesn’t usually work," explains Katie Mellinger.
 "A pimple will often read red, which means you need something with more of an olive or green undertone to cover.
-If you throw green, olive, or yellow undertone concealers (for pimples) over blue undertone concealers (for under-eye circles), it can often look more green or even turn gray, depending on the product—especially yellow and blue.
+If you throw green, olive, or yellow undertone concealers (for pimples) over blue undertone concealers (for under-eye circles), it can often look more green or even turn gray, depending on the product—especially yellow and blue."

-Instead, Mellinger recommends using a formula with a peach undertone in this area.
+Instead, Mellinger suggests using a formula with a peach undertone in this area.
 "For under the eyes, I always recommend something with a peach undertone (for lighter skin) or an orange undertone (for darker skin) to cover.
 The orange in the concealer will cancel out the blue in the dark circle, making a more seamless transition into the general skin tone of the face."

 "I would suggest using concealers with salmon and orange undertones to cancel out any blue or purple hues on the skin, especially under the eyes."
 His favorite is Neutrogena Hydro Boost Hydrating Concealer, which he says is the perfect mix of salmon and orange undertones.